-Q. I intend to establish a loan originating Qualifying Investor AIF and therefore must limit the operations of the AIF to the business of issuing loans, participating in loans, participations in lending and to operations directly arising therefrom.
+Q. I intend to establish a loan originating Qualifying Investor AIF and therefore must limit the operations of the AIF to the business of issuing loans, participating in loans, participations in lending and to operations relating thereto.
 Will this allow the AIF to invest in different levels of debt for example, tranched or mezzanine or subordinated debt?